bobdub/swarm-space/README.md

 - [`docs/ROADMAP.md`](docs/ROADMAP.md) – Phase definitions and delivery progress.
 - [`docs/STATUS.md`](docs/STATUS.md) – Sprint snapshot and immediate objectives.
 - [`docs/TOTAL_SOURCE_OF_TRUTH.md`](docs/TOTAL_SOURCE_OF_TRUTH.md) – Annotated index linking documentation to code.

+---

+## 🛠 Troubleshooting

+### Brave browser blocks onboarding storage

+Brave's Shields can prevent Flux Mesh from writing to local storage or IndexedDB, which stops onboarding from progressing.

+1. Click the Brave Shields (lion) icon in the address bar while the app is open.
+2. Toggle **Shields Down** for the site or open **Advanced Controls** and allow all cookies/storage for the domain.
+3. Reload the page to rerun the storage health checks.

+If the warning persists, try opening the site in a regular profile (not private mode) or create a temporary exception in `brave://settings/shields`.
+After storage is restored you can re-enable Shields and keep the exception in place.